QuaSi-Software/Documentation/docs/resie_component_parameters.md

 **Exemplary input file definition for battery**

-Minimal definition of a buffer tank in the input file:
+Minimal definition of a battery in the input file:

 ```JSON
 "TST_BAT_01": {